YafaRay/YafaRay-Blender/INSTALL.md

 * Check that you have downloaded the appropiate YafaRay build for your Operating System and Blender build (32/64 bit)
 * Check that you are using the official Blender build from www.blender.org and it's a version supported by YafaRay (see CHANGELOG)
 * In extreme cases (black renders, crashes, etc) remove all older YafaRay versions and other YafaRay derived forks, and try again.
-* If you still have problems, please post your bug reports and feature requests in the "Issues" tab of the corresponding GitHub Project
+* If you still have problems, please send us your bug reports (see README.md file, "BUG REPORTS / FEATURE REQUESTS" section)
-NOTE: The old bugtracker in www.yafaray.org will *no longer* be used for bug tracking / feature requests.